harryho/blog-hugo/content/projects/angularjs-webpack-es6-starter.md

 * This starter uses angular 1.5 for someone want to build component.
-* This repo followes mvc patterns instead of component pattern.
+* This repo follows mvc patterns instead of component pattern.
 * ES6, and ES7 support with babel.
 * Development server with live reload.
 * Production builds with cache busting.